 If you don't have to drive, don't.
 Ridesharing, biking, taking the bus or the new Rail Runner are excellent opportunities to reduce our carbon footprint.

 - At a minimum, start making lists and consolidate trips.
 Pick up the dry cleaning, milk or cat food on the way to work or soccer rather than making a special trip.
 Be creative and substitute items in recipes rather than going out for just one missing ingredient.
 Just having the goal of reducing one or more trips a week will make a difference.
-Check out listings on ERideShare.com to see if you can carpool.

 - Walk or bike to your neighborhood store once a week for fresh fruit or milk ala the european way.
-Take a backpack, stroller, cart or cart helper so several items can be comfortably carried home (saves on bags and "paper or plastic" decisions).
+Take a backpack, stroller, or cart so several items can be comfortably carried home (saves on bags and "paper or plastic" decisions).
 Combine dog walking or eliminate a trip to the gym and you have made up for the extra time expended.
 We found an outstanding cart made in Canada...very expensive but so very "chic".....now gone.
 Bummer, as it could have started a whole movement all by itself.
 Biz idea, anyone?

 Check out the city bike trail maps (use PDF magnifier glass to see specific areas more clearly) and Bike ABQ for inspiration and fun activities.
 Need or want a little "electric assist", Try an electric bike hack.

-- Gold Star Resource - Check out Albuquerque's CarPool Program, Bus Routes and Schedules, Rapid Ride, the Bike and Ride Program, and the NEW Mexico Rail Runner Express with connecting bus routes.
+Gold Star Resource - Check out Albuquerque's CarPool Program, Bus Routes and Schedules, the Bike and Ride Program, and the NEW Mexico Rail Runner Express with connecting bus routes.
 We are very lucky to live in a community where so much hard work has gone into alternative transportation options.

 - Planning and design was underway for Albuquerque’s Modern Streetcar project before its recent setback.
 This system was planned to move people along the Central Avenue corridor between the BioPark and Nob Hill, and from the University of New Mexico to the Albuquerque International Sunport.
 It offers a very energy efficient transportation alternative.
 Check out NM Rails.Org for more information and a way to get involved.